AP VoteCast: Georgia voters sour on state of nation

 No Republican presidential candidate has lost the Peach state’s 16 electoral votes since George H.W.
 Bush in 1992.
 President Donald Trump won the state by five points in 2016.

-Georgia is a longtime Republican stronghold that Democrats believe could flip if Black voters show up in force.
-The Georgia secretary of state has forecast strong turnout this year.
+Democrats believe they can flip the state for Joe Biden if Black voters show up in force.

+Here’s a snapshot of who voted and what matters to them, based on preliminary results from AP VoteCast, a nationwide survey of about 133,000 voters and nonvoters -- including 3,291 voters and 921 nonvoters in Georgia -- conducted for The Associated Press by NORC at the University of Chicago.

+Linnea Pace, a Black voter in the Atlanta suburb of Decatur, fears a Trump victory could erode civil rights measures that have been in place for decades.

+“For the Black community, there are so many things at stake right now,” said Pace, 57, an entertainer in Atlanta’s music industry.

-On a chilly Election Day morning in Atlanta, Justin Windom, 29, was waiting in line to cast his vote.
-He was unsure if he was going to vote until last night, but he decided to get up at the crack of down and cast his ballot for the “lesser of two evils.”
+Justin Windom, a 29-year-old Black man from Atlanta, was unsure if he was going to vote until last night but he decided to get up at the crack of dawn and cast his ballot for the “lesser of two evils” — Joe Biden.

-“These next four years are going to make or break how far we go as a country,” said Windom, who voted for Biden.
+“These next four years are going to make or break how far we go as a country,” Windom said.

-Here’s a snapshot of who voted and what matters to them, based on preliminary results from AP VoteCast, a nationwide survey of about 127,000 voters and nonvoters -- including 3,217 voters and 904 nonvoters in Georgia -- conducted for The Associated Press by NORC at the University of Chicago.
+College-educated voters were more likely to back Biden over Trump while Biden was about even with Trump among voters without a college degree.

+Both voters in cities and suburban voters were more likely to prefer Biden while voters in small towns and rural areas were more likely to back Trump.

 FACING THE PANDEMIC

-Georgia has had nearly 360,000 confirmed cases of the virus.
-Close to 8,000 people in the state have died after contracting the virus, according to data from the state Department of Public Health.

-The coronavirus pandemic has spread through the U.S. for roughly eight months, killing more than 230,000 Americans.
-Overall, about one-fifth of voters said the virus in the U.S. is completely or mostly under control, and about three in 10 said it’s somewhat under control.
-About half of voters think the coronavirus is not at all under control in this country.
+In Georgia, which has suffered nearly 8,000 deaths from the coronavirus, almost half of voters think the coronavirus is not at all under control in this country.
+About one-fifth of voters said the virus in the U.S. is completely or mostly under control, and about 3 in 10 said it’s somewhat under control.

 Republican Gov. Brian Kemp was among the earliest to allow businesses to reopen and has eschewed a statewide mask mandate, including during the summer, when Georgia recorded the highest per-capita number of new infections nationwide.
 While Trump had been stressing the importance of reopening states sooner rather than later to get the U.S. economy back on track, he criticized Kemp in April for moving too fast.

-Neither new daily reported infections nor the number of people hospitalized with COVID-19 is yet approaching the peaks of late July.
-But state public health officials agree the recent increase is real and worrying.

-In the Atlanta suburb of Johns Creek, Katie Hunt Arabis says the coronavirus is her “No. 1 concern.”
+In the Atlanta suburb of Johns Creek, Biden voter Katie Hunt Arabis said the coronavirus is her “No. 1 concern.”

 The pandemic “is the biggest issue we have right now because it affects everything – it affects economics, our children’s education, it affects the small company I work for.
 It’s affecting every aspect of our lives,” she said.